Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 > **Note**
 >
-> Each state can present differently depending on implementation of the Softkey service.
+> Each state can present itself differently depending on the implementation of the Softkey service.
-> Therefore, preceding example is not represent all of the Softkey service window.
+> However, the preceding example does not represent all the Softkey service window.
 >

 ## Prerequisites